microsoft/containerized-microservices-pipeline/ContinuousIntegrationAndDeployment.md

 Each Repository requires 2 Build Definitions: one for PRs and one for master builds.

+**Prerequisites**
+- Kube Config must be on build/release machines.
+- All dependencies must be installed on build/release machines.

 ### Pull Request Builds

 1. Create new build definition.